DaveMielke/NBP/b2g/doc/UserInterface/Features/special.rst

 Speech is supported.
 It's enabled by default.
 Pressing Space+VolumeUp enables it, and pressing Space+VolumeDown disables it.

-* To interrupt what's currently being spoken, press Forward+VolumeDown.
+* To interrupt what's currently being spoken, press Dot1+Left.

-* To speak the current line, press Forward+VolumeUp.
+* To hear all of the current line, press Dot1+Right.
   Another (legacy) way to do so is to press Space+c (dots 14).

+* To hear all of the current screen element, press Dot1+Center.

+* To hear just what's before the start of the braille display, press Dot1+Up.

+* To hear just what's on and after the braille display, press Dot1+Down.

 Adjusting the Volume:
   * Press Dot1+VolumeDown for **softer**.